ibm-cloud-docs/mas-ms/maintenance.md

 ## Upgrade Rules, Policy and Plans
 {: #upgrade-rules}

-Starting November 1st, 2023 all MAS-MS and MAS-Dedicated customers must request MAS upgrades by [case ticket](https://support.ibm.com).
+Starting March 1st, 2023 all MAS-MS and MAS-Dedicated customers can request specfic MAS upgrade times via case ticket [case ticket](https://support.ibm.com).
 If you wish to upgrade to v8.1.1, submit a case ticket requesting the upgrade, along with the target environment URL(s).

 IBM SRE will then put you in a queue to receive the upgrade.

-It should be noted that IBM SRE will determine the date, start time and duration for the upgrade based on your environment(s) and our available resources and overall schedule.
+It should be noted that IBM SRE will determine the date, start time and duration for the upgrade based on your environment(s), our available resources and the overall schedule.
 IBM SRE will then send you an upgrade notification with those details via the [Client Communications Center (CCC)](/docs/mas-ms?topic=mas-ms-client-communications-center).

 Please also note the IBM SRE Change / Freeze period of December 16th, 2023 to January 2nd, 2024.
 MAS Upgrades will not be scheduled or performed during this timeframe.